 Category Archives: NewsFeed Subscription

-Anchors: Carolyn VandeWiele, Scott Weddle
+Anchors: Carolyn VandeWiele and Scott Weddle

-Today’s headlines were written by Dan Withered
+Today’s headlines were written by Alycin Bektesh

 Our feature was produced by Alycin Bektesh

-Executive Producer is Alycin Bektesh.
+Our board engineer and Executive Producer is Alycin Bektesh.

 EcoReport is a weekly program providing independent media coverage of environmental and ecological issues with a focus on local, state and regional people, issues, and events in order to foster open discussion of human relationships with nature and the Earth and to encourage you to take personal responsibility for the world in which we live.
 Each program features timely eco-related headline news, a feature interview or event recording, and a calendar of events of interest to the environmentally conscious.

 Our broadcast engineer is Dan Withered.
-Producers for EcoReport are Stephanie Stewart, Dan Young and Kelly Miller.
+Producers for EcoReport are Stephanie Stewart, Dan Young, and Kelly Miller.
 Executive producer is Alycin Bektesh.